 What remedies are available to unsuccessful bidders in your jurisdiction?
 In what circumstances (if any) might an awarded contract be terminated due to a court's determination that procurement irregularity has occurred?

-Before the contract is signed, unsuccessful bidders may challenge the contracting authority’s/entity’s decisions before the national competent authorities.
-The remedies that bidders have in order to challenge the decisions of the contracting authorities are regulated in Book IV of Greek PP Act, which applies not only to contracts falling within the scope of EU Directives, but also to any public contract (in principle) with an estimated value over EUR 60,000 for works and EUR 30,000 for services and supplies (with the exception of the administrative review process).
+Before the contract is signed, unsuccessful bidders may challenge the decisions of the contracting authority before the national competent authorities.
+The remedies available to bidders for challenging contracting authority decisions are regulated in Book IV of the Greek PP Act.
+This applies not only to contracts falling within the scope of EU Directives but also to any public contract (in principle) with an estimated value exceeding EUR 60,000 for works and EUR 30,000 for services and supplies (with the exception of the administrative review process).

-- Judicial review (Article 372): Any act of the HSPPA may be challenged before the competent Administrative Courts by both contracting authorities and interested bidders.
-More specifically, any interested party may file a single application for both the suspension and the annulment of the act concerned.
-This judicial remedy, established by Law 4782/2021, combines, for reasons of procedural expediency, in a single petition the applications for interim relief (suspension) and annulment against the decisions of the HSPPA.
+– Judicial Review (Article 372): Any act of the HSPPA may be challenged before the competent Administrative Courts by both contracting authorities and interested bidders.
+Specifically, any interested party may file a single application for both the suspension and annulment of the act concerned.
+This judicial remedy, introduced by Law 4782/2021, consolidates, for procedural efficiency, applications for interim relief (suspension) and annulment into one petition against decisions of the HSPPA.

-As for the termination of an awarded contract due to procurement irregularities, Greek PP Act provides for an administrative appeal for the annulment of the signed contract (Art.
-368) exclusively for the following reasons:
+Regarding the termination of an awarded contract due to procurement irregularities, the Greek PP Act provides for an administrative appeal for the annulment of the signed contract (Article 368), but only for the following reasons:

-- the contracting authority has awarded the contract without prior publication of the notice;
+- The contracting authority awarded the contract without prior publication of the notice;

-- the obligation to suspend the conclusion of the contract has not been complied with; or
+- The obligation to suspend the conclusion of the contract was not observed; or

-- the relevant award procedures for a framework agreement or for a dynamic purchasing system have been violated.
+- The relevant award procedures for a framework agreement or dynamic purchasing system were violated.

-Such appeal for annulment of the contract is lodged before the HSPPA and it is only permissible if filed no later than six months after the contract has been awarded or, in case of a public announcement of the award in the OJEU, within 30 calendar days after the date of the publication.
-HSPPA’s acts may be challenged before the competent Administrative Court.
-If the HSPPA declares a contract null and void its nullity shall have retroactive effect; however, the HSPPA, assessing the stage of performance of the contract, the gravity of the infringement and the conduct of the contracting authority, may declare the nullity only of the unexecuted part of the contract.
-The claims of the parties are governed by the provisions on unjust enrichment and disputes relating thereto shall be heard by the competent court in accordance with the general provisions.
+Such an annulment appeal must be filed before the HSPPA and can only be lodged no later than six months after the contract has been awarded, or within 30 calendar days from the publication of the award in the Official Journal of the European Union (OJEU), whichever is applicable.
+HSPPA’s decisions may be challenged before the competent Administrative Court.
+If the HSPPA declares the contract null and void, the nullity shall have retroactive effect; however, depending on the stage of contract performance, the gravity of the infringement, and the conduct of the contracting authority, HSPPA may declare only the unexecuted part of the contract to be null and void.
+Claims between the parties are governed by provisions on unjust enrichment, and disputes shall be heard by the competent court in accordance with general provisions.

-In the case that no interim relief measures have been awarded, following an application for suspension and annulment and the relevant actions of the contracting authority have been annulled after the conclusion of the contract, no remedies are provided for the annulment of the signed contract.
-However, the party in question may still protect its legal interests by filing a claim for damages.
-According to article 373 of Greek PP Act, any candidate that was excluded from the procurement procedure or from the conclusion of the public contract, in breach of the EU or national respective legislation, shall be entitled to bring a claim for compensation before the contracting authority in accordance with articles 197 & 198 of the Greek Civil Code.
-The decision rendering the procurement unlawful is the basis for claiming damages.
-Further, if the interested party can demonstrate that, in the absence of the aforementioned infringements, it would be awarded the contract, it may claim damages in accordance with general provisions of Greek civil law (e.g., loss of earnings, loss of profit and non-pecuniary damages).
+If no interim relief measures are granted following an application for suspension and annulment, and the relevant actions of the contracting authority are annulled after the contract has been concluded, no further remedies are provided for the annulment of the signed contract.
+However, the affected party may still protect its legal interests by filing a claim for damages.
+According to Article 373 of the Greek PP Act, any candidate excluded from the procurement procedure or from concluding the public contract, in violation of EU or national law, may claim compensation before the contracting authority in accordance with Articles 197 and 198 of the Greek Civil Code.
+The decision declaring the procurement unlawful serves as the basis for seeking damages.
+Furthermore, if the affected party can demonstrate that, had the infringements not occurred, it would have been awarded the contract, it may claim damages in accordance with the general provisions of Greek civil law, such as loss of earnings, loss of profit, and non-pecuniary damages.

 -